go-critic/go-critic/docs/overview.md

 `boolFuncPrefix` is very opinionated.<a name="boolOpt-ref"></a>
 ## boolOpt
-Detects bool expressions that can be simplified
+Detects bool expressions that can be simplified.

 **Before:**
 ```go